Helsinki is here to help

 Student health care services

-Student health services have continued operations since the coronavirus outbreak and remain available at every municipal learning institution.
+Student health services have continued operations since the coronavirus outbreak and remain available mainly at every municipal learning institution.
 School nurses request that families contact them primarily on the phone or via eServices, but requests can also be sent on the Wilma platform or with an email.
 Student health care services can help with covid-19 infection diagnoses, but they also provide help with mental health issues, contraception or morning-after pills.
 These services also extend to young people in Helsinki who may be outside of academic or working life.
-Helsinki’s centralised student health care service location is found on the fourth floor of Mechelininkatu 46 A. Please ring tel.
-050 310 5547 before your arrival.
+Helsinki’s centralised student health care service location is found on the fourth floor of Mechelininkatu 46 A. You may book an appointment via number 050 3105564.
+You may also contact number 050 310 5547 regarding infectious disease tracing and vaccinations.

 Helsinki’s Family Support service is always available, crisis or not, to guide families to the support and assistance they need.
 After customers make their first contact, service professionals perform a needs assessment and then guide customers to the service channel that can provide the best assistance.
 If the customers agree, this can also extend beyond municipal services to those provided by Helsinki parishes or NGOs.

 Customers can contact the service by ringing tel.
 09 310 15454 from 9 am to 12 pm on weekdays.
 Service in the Swedish language is available at the same number on Mondays from 9 am to 12 pm.
 The number has a callback service.

 It is also possible to access the service 24/7 online, by clicking on the Need Help? icon in the lower right corner of the City of Helsinki’s Family support website.
 Municipal professionals will respond to submissions entered there within three working days.